unibe-ese/ese2015-team2/README.md

 Student:
 * eve.mendoza//123

-Of course you can always register your own account on the page.
+Ofcourse you can always register your own account on the page.
+Happy testing!

 # ese2015-team2